-The New Gotrax GXL V2 vs V1 – What Are The Differences?
+The New Gotrax GXL V2 vs V1 – In-depth Review

 Actually, as with most upgrades, the new edition is almost identical, except for a few minor differences.
 You can see it here on Amazon and read user reviews.